 To do not take in mind which files should be packed (because huge) and which do not;

-To protect myself from receiving the files which would be blocked by Outlook Security;
+To protect from receiving the files which would be blocked by Outlook Security;

 To do not have a deal with received ZIP files (unzip it automatically).

-Attachments Processor is one of a number of outlook add-ins that works both with Microsoft Exchange server and Internet Mail (POP3).
-Unsecured attachments blocked by the Microsoft Outlook security system can be saved on the hard drive and also there is an utility for managing the list of attachment types, which are blocked by the Outlook security system (only for Internet Mail).
+Attachments Processor is one of Outlook add-ins that works both with Microsoft Exchange server and Internet Mail (POP3).
+Unsecured attachments blocked by the Microsoft Outlook security system can be saved on the hard drive and also there is a utility to manage the list of attachment types, which are blocked by the Outlook security system (only for Internet Mail).
 The program works both in manual and automatic modes.

-Saving your time seems to be valuable achievement both for companies and internet users.
-Handling with you e-mail you can spend hours to arrange your messages and attachments.
-Currently you're lucky to benefit from best solution we provide.
+Saving your time seems to be a valuable achievement both for companies and internet users.
+Handling with your email you can spend hours arranging your messages and attachments.
+Currently, you're lucky to benefit from the best solution we provide.